sj-omscs/6210-exam-1/Exam.md

 ---

-* Sequential consistency can be ensured by using cache coherence protocols to ensure exclusive access to a memory location before writing to it.
+* Sequential consistency can be achieve with cache coherence protocols
-* For e.g., if we use an invalidate based coherence protocol, all cached copies of the cache line will be invalidated before a processor writes to that cache line.
-Other processors can fetch the updated cache line after the write (from the processor or memory).
+* For example, with an invalidate based coherence, all other copies of the cache will be invalidated before the write, which can then be fetch after the write.

 ## 3.c (spinlock) (4 points)